webhintio/hint/CODE_OF_CONDUCT.md

-The `sonarwhal` project follows the [JS Foundation Code of Conduct](https://js.foundation/community/code-of-conduct).
+The `webhint` project follows the [JS Foundation Code of Conduct](https://js.foundation/community/code-of-conduct).